 Where can I return the hotspot?

-- Hotspots may only be returned to the Main Library at 132 South Street.
-Please return inside, do not use the book drop.
+- Hotspots need to be returned inside, please do not place in the book drop.

 What happens if I lose or damage the hotspot?

 - There is an $80 fee for lost or damaged items.

 Can I use the hotspot outside of the U.S.?

 - No, the hotspots only work in the U.S.

 Can I use the hotspot to send/receive text messages?

 - Borrowing and using the device is free!
 If the device is lost or damaged, you will be charged an $80 replacement fee.

 What information about my Internet usage, if any, is tracked by the Library or the service provider?